Skip to main content

 • music

-The music in the game receives mixed reviews, with many players noting that while it fits the post-apocalyptic setting and has some memorable tracks, it lacks the iconic quality of previous titles, particularly those featuring composer Frank Klepacki.
-Some describe the soundtrack as generic or forgettable, while others appreciate its adequacy and ability to enhance the gameplay experience.
-Overall, the music is seen as a step down from earlier entries in the series, but still contributes positively to the game's atmosphere.
+The music in the game receives mixed reviews, with many players noting that while it effectively complements the atmosphere and gameplay, it lacks the iconic quality of previous titles, particularly those featuring composer Frank Klepacki.
+Some tracks are memorable and fitting for the setting, but others are described as generic or forgettable, leading to a sense of disappointment among long-time fans.
+Overall, the soundtrack is considered decent but falls short of the high expectations set by earlier entries in the series.

 • “The sound design deserves special mention, as the iconic music and unit acknowledgments create a nostalgic atmosphere for longtime fans and enhance the overall enjoyment of the game.”